-So when my sister found an awesome deal on Orbitz and booked my family into a hotel which didn’t have a website (only the Korea Google search pops it up), for $89/night ( 1/3 its listed website price), I had all the reason to be a little reluctant.
-Worried, really… The good news is this– remarkable gems in cities like Seoul, doesn’t always have to come with remarkably high price tags and you don’t have to be a king in order to stay in a palace!
+So when my sister found a deal on Orbitz and booked my family into a hotel, which didn’t have a website (only the Korea Google search pops it up), for 1/3 its listed website price, I had all the reason to be a little reluctant.
+Worried, really.
+Afterall, why would it be so discounted if it were good?
+The good news is this– remarkable gems in cities like Seoul, doesn’t always have to come with remarkably high price tags and you don’t have to be a king in order to stay in a palace!

 Once inside, the lobby is tastefully simple and minimalistic.
 The staff there is friendly and speaks a basic English, enough to get you around town; and the hotel desk wrote in Korean for us, all the places we needed to have the cab drivers take us.

 The hotel has western style bathrooms and state of the art toilet seat controls which aim to heat your cold tush or give you a little extra wash.
 The shower/bathtub even has a soap dispenser for soap and shampoo/conditioner (which totally makes up for the lame hotel soap and shampoo they give)

-PJ Hotel offers a free shuttle from its hotel, which runs a small course to main landmark points and Seoul station.
-Airport shuttle drop-offs are within walking distance of the hotel as well as, the MTV and Nickelodeon offices reside nearby (*sigh* one of my old work spots)
+It runs a small bus route to main landmark points and Seoul station.
+Airport shuttle drop-offs are within walking distance of the hotel (as are the MTV and Nickelodeon offices incidentally… *sigh* one of my old work spots).

-If I could live there at the price we got it at, I would.
+If I could get it at the price we got it at, I would.